simonjulianl/tp/docs/UserGuide.md

 **Example:**

 &#8291;1.
 Type the command `edit t/patient i/P002 n/John Snow p/91234567 a/30 b/AB g/M h/185 w/85 m/cancer` into the command box.
-Ensure that the edited patient as identified by its `PATIENT_ID` exists!
+Ensure that the edited patient, as identified by his/her `PATIENT_ID`, exists!

 ![tut-edit-patient-1](images/patientug/tut_edit_patient_1.png)

 &#8291;2.
 Press `Enter` and the success confirmation should be shown by the feedback box as shown by **1**.
-Realize that as shown by **2**, patient `P002` has its information updated!
+As shown by **2**, patient `P002` has his information updated!

 ![tut-edit-patient-2](images/patientug/tut_edit_patient_2.png)

 &#8291;3.
-If there is any error, the command would turn red as shown by **1**.
-Also, the feedback about the error is shown by the feedback box shown at **2**.
+If there are any errors, the command would turn red as shown by **1**.
+Also, feedback about the error will be shown by the feedback box, as seen by **2**.
-In this case, the error is because we are putting invalid gender.
-Fix the issue and press enter again!
+In this case, the error is caused by an invalid gender supplied to the `GENDER` parameter.
 Fix the issue and the command should work correctly now!

 ![tut-edit-patient-error](images/patientug/tut_edit_patient_error.png)